FreeWebber/SyncedJSONtoOnetab/README.md

 # How to use

-Open SyncedJSONtoOnetab.html in browser and just copy synced JSON of tabs to textarea and you get in output textarea Onetab formatted tabs.
+1. Clone or download this repo.
+2. Open `index.html` in browser (better in Chrome-based, if too many tabs - Firefox may freeze on sometime).
+3. Сopy `synced JSON` of tabs to textarea on page in section `Synced tabs JSON`.
+4. Click `Convert` button!
+In `Export` section, in textarea must appears links in `Onetab` format for copy.
+In Links section must appears links in HTML.

 ## How to get synced JSON of tabs

-1. Download and install "About Sync" Firefox extension https://addons.mozilla.org/en-US/firefox/addon/about-sync/ This extension is made for debugging the Firefox Sync.
+1. Install "About Sync" Firefox extension https://addons.mozilla.org/en-US/firefox/addon/about-sync/ This extension is made for debugging the Firefox Sync.